stele95/AMD-Single-GPU-Passthrough/README.md

     ...
   ```

-  Also, for 7900XTX, make sure to disable Resize BAR in your BIOS and in the Virtual Manager (ROM BAR option on the PCI Device)
+  Also, for 7900XTX GPU, make sure to disable Resize BAR in your BIOS and in the Virtual Manager (ROM BAR option on the PCI Device)

 #### USB controllers passthrough